Lost Boys of Sudan: Sudanese War

-The Hardships
+Hardships

 Motivated by the loss of their parents and their need to find food and safety from the conflict, an estimated 20,000 boys from rural southern Sudan fled to bordering Ethiopia and Kenya.
 Much of the travel took place by foot in large groups with the boys traveling in single file lines.
 The journey from South Sudan to the nearest refugee camp could be up to thousands of miles.
 Travel ranged from a span of weeks to two or more years.
 Often, the children traveled with no possessions besides the clothes on their backs.
 The Boys often depended on the charity of villages they passed for food, necessities, and treatment of the sick.
 However, most of their travel was in isolated regions with very little infrastructure.
 Groups of Boys were often organized and led by the oldest boy in the group, who could be a young adult or sometimes as young as ten or twelve years old.

 The Lost Boys on this migration were on average extremely malnourished, as food was sourced through donations from villages encountered along the way, hunting, and theft.
 They were also vulnerable to heat exhaustion, pneumonia, malaria, and other diseases for which they had little means of prevention or treatment.
 Additionally, attacks by lions, snakes, and other wild animals were not uncommon.
 It is estimated that over half of the young migrants died along their journey due to starvation, dehydration, disease, attacks by wild animals and enemy soldiers.
 Conditions were made even more dangerous by the SPLA soldiers, who would attack the boys or forcibly recruit them as child soldiers.
 The SPLA estimated that 1,200 boys were recruited from groups of displaced children, although they deny forcing any of them into conflict.
 Experts say the Lost Boys are the most badly war-traumatized children ever examined.

 The journey of the Lost Boys was filled with suffering and unknowns as the boys rarely knew the direction they were headed.